 - Some children have food allergies.
 Consider giving treats other than candy, such as stickers, erasers or a small toy.

 - Put out a teal-coloured pumpkin or a poster of one in your window to let children with food allergies know that what you’re handing out is allergen-free (e.g., not food).

 - Local community centres sometimes offer Halloween night activities.

 - Local shopping centres often have trick-or-treat nights for young children in a more controlled environment.

-- Plan a night at home with Halloween games and movies.
+- Plan a Halloween night at home with themed games and movies.
 Invite friends.